About the campaign

 What the campaign wants people to do

-The first phase of the campaign is focused on two actions:
+The current phase of the campaign is focused on two actions:

-• write to your MP using the example text as a starting point and ask them to oppose the proposal
+• write to your MP using the example text as a starting point and ask them to oppose disproportionate restrictions

 That combination matters.
 Consultation responses help create a formal record of opposition.
 MP contact helps show that the issue has a constituency-level political cost.